 - Generous grind of black pepper

-- The beet dip is ready!
+- Serve: The beet dip is ready!
 Scoop into a serving dish and serve along with pita chips or crudite.
 You can refrigerate to serve late or the next day.

 If you try this beet dip recipe and like it, you might also want to try roasted beet hummus–here’s one recipe for beet hummus from Minimalist Baker.